top of page

 2. Saturday, May 9 - Two Performances

-A traditional Korean Music concert from meditative court music to folk music is performed by two instrumentalists: Iksoo Heo on Geomungo (a 6-string zither with a stick) and Woosung Jung on Daegum (a wind instrument).
+A traditional Korean Music concert from meditative court music to folk music is performed by two instrumentalists: Iksoo Heo on Geomungo (a 6-string zither with a stick) and Grace Kang on Haegum (a string instrument with a bow).
 Iksoo Heo from S. Korea is a distinguished geomungo performer, engaged in not only the traditional Korean Music but also collaborating with a wide range of contemporary music.
-Woosung Jung is active in the New York/New Jersey area, performing at various venues including Carnegie Hall, the Kennedy Center, Lincoln Center,
+Grace Kang has performed a concert “Haegeum for the Heart,” presented by The Korea Society in NY, and appeared at major international festivals such as the Richmond Folk Festival and the Mexico Chihuahua International Festival.

 • 4:00 - 5:00 pm: K-Pop by Oliva Studio